frankdean/trip-server-2/README.md

 - pugixml
 - yaml-cpp

+When including packages installed with [MacPorts][] you may need to specify the include directory in `CPPFLAGS` when running `configure` if headers are not found.  e.g.

+	./configure CPPFLAGS='-I/opt/local/include'

 **Note:** If `make distcheck` fails on macOS, install the `texinfo` and `texlive` packages from [MacPorts][], as the behaviour of the system installed `/usr/bin/texi2dvi` differs from the GNU version.